 - Permanent installation requirements (e.g., shop point-of-sale systems)

-Many businesses adopt a hybrid approach: smartphone hotspot for individual mobile workers and occasional use, complemented by dedicated mobile broadband devices for fixed temporary installations or team connectivity requirements.
+Many businesses use both: smartphone hotspot for individual mobile workers, dedicated devices for fixed installations or team connectivity.

 Cost Analysis: Budgeting for Business Mobile Hotspot Use

-Understanding the total cost of mobile hotspot as a business connectivity solution helps make informed procurement decisions.
+Here is the full cost picture for mobile hotspot as a business connectivity solution:

 Direct Costs